codethor0/aegis-osint/README.md

 Future enhancements planned for the framework include:

 - Additional OSINT categories and resources
-- Enhanced search and filtering capabilities
+- Search and filtering capabilities
 - API endpoints for programmatic access
 - CLI tools for command-line usage
 - Integration with popular OSINT tools